Railk/T3S/README.md

 TSS Sublime (T3S)
 ----------------------------------------------------------------------------

-Typescript plugin for sublime text 2 and 3 using Typescript tools (Tss).
+Typescript plugin for sublime text 2 and 3 using Typescript tools ( https://github.com/clausreinke/typescript-tools )

 I'm using the same error icons has SublimeLinter.